soilwise-he/PostGreSQL/README.md

 # PostGreSQL

-Component: PostGreSQL
+- Component: PostGreSQL
-Lead: Paul (ISRIC)
+- Lead: WE

 A relational database storage for Soilwise